Our Board of Directors

 Cheleshe Chipela school rep

-Karen Haslem is the school rep for our special needs school and is currently raising money to get benches for several of your schools.
-She lives in Logan and has four children and 12 grandchildren.
+Karen Haslem is a retired school teacher and active enthusiast towards the school for our special needs.
+She has been to Zambia twice and is currently raising money to get benches for several of our schools.
+She lives in Logan Utah, where her and her husband run a small orchard.
+She has four children and 12 grandchildren.
 She is a happy person making trips to Zambia more bearable.
+Smile, Smile, Smile

 Accountant In Zambia